YeeeeeHan/cronos-backend/README.md

 1. The `controllers/tokenBalanceController.ts` and `controllers/balanceController.ts` file contains controllers to interact with the blockchain, via functions in the `service` folder.

 ### Service
+1. The `service` folder contains reusable business logic such as common web3 logic.
+2. This includes the logic to build CRC20 contracts, obtain CRC20 contract information, as well as obtain CRO balance of a wallet.

 ### Middlewares
 Middleware functions have access to the request and response objects, allowing the auth, sanitisation and verification functions to be performed on the request and response obects before they reach the main controller logic.